Projects and Studies

 JOHN B DENNIS HWY/EAST STONE DR INTERCHANGE AREA STUDY (2022 Urban Transportation Planning Grant)

-The City of Kingsport is working with TDOT and a consultant team to study the John B Dennis Highway (SR-93) and East Stone Drive (US-11W/SR-1) interchange and the area surrounding the interchange.
-The study area is along John B Dennis Hwy from Bloomingdale Rd to Memorial Blvd and on Stone Dr from N. Eastman Rd to the Kingsport Pavilion Shopping Center.
-The study will review safety issues, future development potential, current and future traffic counts, and other items to ensure this area continues to operate efficiently and safely.
+The City of Kingsport worked in partnership with TDOT and a consultant team to study the John B Dennis Highway (SR-93) and East Stone Dr (US-11W/SR-1) interchange and the area surrounding the interchange.
+The study area is along John B Dennis Hwy from Bloomingdale Rd to Memorial Blvd and on Stone Dr from Brookside Dr to the Kingsport Pavilion Shopping Center.
+The study reviewed safety issues, future development potential, current and future traffic counts, and other items to ensure this area continues to operate efficiently and safely.
+The study aims to improve the overall safety, traffic flow, and operations for all modes of transportation.

 EAST CENTER STREET STUDY (2021 Urban Transportation Planning Grant)